Freedom from Shame

 All praise to God, the Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly realms because we are united with Christ.
 4 Even before he made the world, God loved us and chose us in Christ to be holy and without fault in his eyes.
 5 God decided in advance to adopt us into his own family by bringing us to himself through Jesus Christ.
 This is what he wanted to do, and it gave him great pleasure.
 Ephesians 1:3-5 (NLT)

 Adoption is never by accident.
 It is an intentional act of love.
 Every child, whether biological or adopted, is a treasure.
 Parents may have some idea of who their biological children are, but the full revelation comes over time.
-Adoptive parents have less idea of who their children may be, since they usually have no idea what family traits may have been passed down.
-But God knows everything about all of us.
+Adoptive parents have less of an idea of who their children may be, since they usually have no clue what family traits may have been passed down.
+But God knows everything about all of us up front.
 He will never step back in disgust or disappointment after we make a huge misstep or sin, thinking that he made a mistake in choosing you or me.

 God knew ahead of time all we would ever think, say, or do, and still chose to love us.
 This is a big antidote to shame.

-Abandonment and rejection are at the root of much shame.
-These two things signify that the other person is of little value.
-Sometimes the reason for the abandonment or rejection is understood; sometimes, not.
-In the latter case, the affected person is left to imagine the reason.
-Little children are quick to assume blame, thinking that there must be something wrong with them.
-This can lead to the development of a pervasive since of shame mentioned in my opening definition.
+Abandonment and rejection are roots of shame.
+These two things signify that we are of little value, at least that is what the devil wants us to think.
+If we experience abandonment or rejection, we may know the reason or may be left to imagine it.
+Little children and some adults are quick to assume blame, even when it is not our fault, thinking that there must be something wrong with us that is responsible for others rejecting us.
+Left unchecked, this can lead to the development of a pervasive since of shame mentioned earlier in this article..

 Sometimes shame can be associated with sinful things we have done or were done to us.
-People who commit sexual abuse, for example, should feel shame for their actions; that is, until they experience the forgiveness and cleansing provided by our Lord Jesus.
-Children who are preyed upon also experience a sense of shame in many cases, even though the abuse was not their fault.
-Unfortunately, many predators tell their young victims that it was their fault, establishing a “lie-based stronghold” in that young one’s mind.
+People who sexually abuse others, for example, should feel shame for their actions; that is, until and if they experience the forgiveness and cleansing provided by our Lord Jesus.
+Children who are preyed upon by these abusers also may experience a sense of shame, even what happened was not their fault.
+In fact, many predators lay the blame on their young victims, establishing a “lie-based stronghold” of guilt and shame in that young one’s mind.
 This sort of lie must be replaced with the truth in order for shame to be eradicated.

-Whether our shame was earned through our own sinfulness or improperly thrust upon us by some predator, Jesus has done everything necessary to set us free.
+Whether our shame was earned through our own sinfulness or improperly thrust upon us, Jesus has done everything necessary to set us free.

 When Jesus hung naked upon the cross, enduring scorn, rejection, abandonment, injustice, and disgrace, he took that shame on our behalf, along with the shame attached to our sin.
 Just as He carried our sin and guilt to the cross, He also bore our shame there.